 - Helping the Teacher with admin tasks such as marking students work

-As the classroom Teaching Assistant, you’ll have the opportunity to get involved at every stage of a lesson and make a noticeable difference throughout the day.
+- As the classroom Teaching Assistant, you will have the opportunity to get involved at every stage of a lesson and make a noticeable difference throughout the day.

 Learn more about the role of a Teaching Assistant here

-Currently in the UK, the only requirement to becoming a Teaching Assistant are GCSEs (or equivalent) of grade C or above in Mathematics and English.
+Currently, in the UK, the only requirement for becoming a Teaching Assistant are GCSEs (or equivalent) of grade C or above in Mathematics and English.

-This often means that there’s competition for TA jobs, so making sure that you have the right certifications on your CV is essential.
+This often means that there is competition for TA jobs, so making sure that you have the right certifications on your CV is essential.
+Also, check out our helpful guide

-When hiring a new TA, schools prefer recent experience of looking after children of a school age and any recent certifications to prove your experience in areas such as ADHD awareness, Autism awareness and Special Educational Needs (SEN).
+When hiring a new TA, schools prefer recent experience of looking after children of a school-age and any recent certifications to prove your experience in areas such as understanding autism, understanding children or young people's mental health and special educational needs (SEN).

 How do I become a Teaching Assistant with no experience?

-There are a few ways to gain the necessary experience to begin you journey to become a TA, here are a few ideas to help you get started:
+There are a few ways to gain the necessary experience to begin your journey to becoming a teacher; here are a few ideas to help you get started:

 Find out what else makes a good Teaching Assistant